Time series simulator (ARMA)

 Autoregressive moving average process

 As the name suggests, this process is just a combination of the last two.
 This means that it has “memory” over its past values and also over the innovations.
-Mathematically, we define an autoregressive moving average process of lags in , and lags in (noted as ) as:
+Mathematically, we define an autoregressive moving average process of p lags in y, and q lags in ϵ (noted as ARMA(p,q)) as:

 To simulate this process, we just need to sum each sub-process in each instance: